1242035/spree/guides/src/content/api/return_authorizations.md

     GET /api/v1/orders/R1234567/return_authorizations?q[memo_cont]=damage

-The searching API is provided through the Ransack gem which Spree depends on.
+The searching API is provided through the Ransack gem which Viauco depends on.
 The `memo_cont` here is called a predicate, and you can learn more about them by reading about [Predicates on the Ransack wiki](https://github.com/ernie/ransack/wiki/Basic-Searching).

 The search results are paginated.